|

 Regional Insights

-on the region, East India was dominating in India Vaccine Market in 2024.
+Based on the region, East India dominated the India vaccine Market in 2024.
 East

 India, comprising states like West Bengal, Odisha, Bihar, and Assam, is